Identify and Assist Persons at Risk

 Identifying persons who may be at risk for suicide is a key part of a comprehensive approach to suicide prevention.
 Family members, friends, teachers, coaches, coworkers, and others can play an important role in recognizing when someone is at risk or in crisis and then connecting that person with the most appropriate sources of care.
 But these individuals may need training on how to identify suicide risk and provide assistance.

 Health care providers can help identify persons at risk by carrying out screening programs.
 However, when screening for suicide risk, it is important to have resources and systems in place to connect anyone identified as being at risk to appropriate follow-up care and assistance.

 Screening efforts should never be standalone programs.
-They should always be conducted as part of a comprehensive and strategic plan that begins with an assessment of the local context and the resources available to address the suicide problem.
+They are more effective when conducted as part of a comprehensive and strategic plan that begins with an assessment of the local context and the resources available to address the suicide problem.

 When screening for suicide risk, it is important to have resources and systems in place to connect anyone identified as being at risk to appropriate follow-up care and assistance.

-Programs that screen individuals for suicide risk should:
+Programs that screen individuals for suicide risk are more effective when they:

 - Build in a mechanism for follow-up assessment that provides a more comprehensive evaluation of the person’s suicidal risk and needs and that serves as the basis for developing a care plan

-- Be prepared to share information about local resources, making sure the services listed are available and appropriate for the target population
+- Are prepared to share information about local resources, making sure the services listed are available and appropriate for the target population

 - Help build care transitions and linkages between individuals or institutions in the community and providers of clinical care and treatment